David Cameron is trying to have it both ways

 The answer to Cameron’s question, alas, is surely yes, acting in this way could increase the risk to our security.

 Shahrar Ali is the deputy leader of the Green PartyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.